DLR-SC/gitlab2prov/docs/README.md

 ## Resource Events

 GitLab displays events that can occur against resources on the pages of the respective resources.
-For example, if a resource was mentioned in the comment thread of another resource, this mention is displayed in the comment section of the mention target.
+For example, if a resource was mentioned in the comment thread of another resource, this mention is displayed in the comment section of the mentioned target.

 ![comment thread](issue-events.png)